NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 #
 #

-Some of these features that has to do with multiple plans or areas, wont work in less than FG 2017.3.1.
+Some of these features that has to do with multiple flightplans or map-areas, wont work in older than FG 2017.3.1.

 Flightplans
 ===========